ramadatta/CPWorkFlow/Rmarkdown/readme.md

 bbstats.md -
-# DAT-A-DAT-V - DATa Analysis and DATa Visualization
+# VisAnnDATA - Visualization & Analysis DATA

 All the data analysis steps and visualizations are converted into markdown documents and compiled into markdown library